croaky/laptop/learn/books/paysys/ach.md

 An enterprise who wants to make or collect a payment using ACH can do so and plan on being able to reach every banked consumer and enterprise in U.S.

-Consumers holding general purpose reloadable (GPR) prepaid cards can have funds deposited into those cards via ACH.
+Consumers holding general purpose reloadable prepaid cards can have funds deposited into those cards via ACH.

 ACH was designed to keep costs low for participating banks.